-The program narrative in the application should contain a description of the products to be developed (e.g., training curricula and materials, Web sites or other electronic multimedia, articles, guidelines, manuals, reports, handbooks, benchbooks, or books), including when they would be submitted to the Institute.
+The program narrative in the application should contain a description of the products to be developed (e.g., training curricula and materials, audiotapes, videotapes, DVDs, computer software, CD-ROM disks, articles, guidelines, manuals, reports, handbooks, benchbooks, or books), including when they would be submitted to the Institute.
 The budget should include the cost of producing and disseminating the product to each in-State SJI library (see Appendix A), State chief justice, State court administrator, and other appropriate judges or court personnel.
-If final products involve electronic formats, the applicant should indicate how the product would be made available to other courts.
-Dissemination to the in-State libraries may not be required for such products.
-Discussion of this dissemination process should occur between the grantee and staff at SJI prior to the final selection of the dissemination process to be used.

 (1) Dissemination Plan.
 The application must explain how and to whom the products would be disseminated; describe how they would benefit the State courts, including how they could be used by judges and court personnel; identify development, production, and dissemination costs covered by the project budget; and present the basis on which products and services developed or provided under the grant would be offered to the courts community and the public at large (i.e., whether products would be distributed at no cost to recipients, or if costs are involved, the reason for charging recipients and the estimated price of the product) (see section VI.A.11.b.).
 Ordinarily, applicants should schedule all product preparation and distribution activities within the project period.

-A copy of each written product must be sent to the library established in each State to collect the materials developed with Institute support (see Appendix A).
-Applicants proposing to develop Web-based products should provide for sending a notice and description of the document to the SJI-designated libraries and other appropriate audiences to alert them to the availability of the Web site or electronic product (i.e., a written report with a reference to the web site).
+A copy of each product must be sent to the library established in each State to collect the materials developed with Institute support (see Appendix A).
+Applicants proposing to develop Web-based products should provide for sending a hard-copy document to the SJI-designated libraries and other appropriate audiences to alert them to the availability of the Web site or electronic product (i.e., a written report with a reference to the Web site).

-Five (5) copies of all project products should be submitted to the Institute, along with an electronic version in .html or .pdf format.
-Discussions of final product dissemination should be conducted with SJI staff prior to the end of the grant period.
+Fifteen (15) copies of all project products must be submitted to the Institute, along with an electronic version in .html or .pdf format.

 (2) Types of Products and Press Releases.
 The type of product to be prepared depends on the nature of the project.
 For example, in most instances, the products of a research, evaluation, or demonstration project should include an article summarizing the project findings that is publishable in a journal serving the courts community nationally, an executive summary that would be disseminated to the project's primary audience, or both.
 Applicants proposing to conduct empirical research or evaluation projects with national import should describe how they would make their data available for secondary analysis after the grant period (see section VI.A.14.a.).